Track Title Reader Length

 Inset: Profile engraving of Abraham Lincoln, from "Abraham Lincoln; a history", 1890, New York : The Century Co.

-Abraham Lincoln's Lyceum Address, delivered in 1838 and formally entitled "The Perpetuation of Our Political Processes", reflects on the fragility of American democracy and the potential dangers of lawlessness and mob rule.
+The Lyceum Address, delivered in 1838 by Abraham Lincoln and formally entitled "The Perpetuation of Our Political Processes", reflects on the fragility of American democracy and the potential dangers of lawlessness and mob rule.
 Lincoln begins by honoring the Founding Fathers and their sacrifices, emphasizing the importance of preserving their legacy.
 He warns against the threat posed by individuals who seek to undermine the rule of law and exploit public discontent for personal gain.
 Lincoln argues that the true danger to the nation comes not from external enemies but from internal strife and moral decay.

 Central to Lincoln's message is the idea that respect for laws and institutions is essential for maintaining a stable and just society.
 He calls for citizens to uphold the principles of justice and equality, stressing the need for education and moral guidance to foster responsible citizenship.
 Lincoln uses historical examples, including the rise and fall of ancient republics, to illustrate the consequences of unchecked lawlessness and civic indifference.